 - Design agency.
-As design is a very feedback oriented industry, first of all, it allows to gather it from different parties to improve the artwork.
-In case there are multiple designers on the team, they can share their vision with each, work on different ideas and combine them to get the best results possible.
+As design is a very feedback-oriented industry, first of all, it allows to gather it from different parties to improve the artwork.
+In case there are multiple designers on the team, they can share their vision with each other, work on different ideas and combine them to get the best results possible.
 Depending on the type of project, there can be different people responsible for different elements of design: the design itself, fonts, colors, etc.

 - Client.
-Customers usually try to monitor the whole process closely, making sure that everything goes according to their requirements.
-The main thing they value in collaboration is information exchange when they are provided with new versions of the artwork for which they have to return feedback.
+Customers usually try to monitor the whole process closely, making sure that everything goes according to their requirements set in the creative brief.
+The main thing they value in collaboration is information exchange when they are provided with different versions of the artwork for which they have to return feedback.
 The final iteration is the result of this exchange and further negotiations that determine what works for this or that design and what does not.

 How Can Designers Benefit from Design Collaboration?

 Here I will present you top 7 ways how working in collaboration helps designers.

 To be frank, this is by far my most favorite part when it comes to teamwork.
 Ah, that brilliant feeling when you got a really interesting project and everybody is genuinely having fun with it!
 It’s a great pleasure to work with the team that does their work with passion and a never-ending supply of curiosity.